jask1m/lahacks26/README.md

 npm run dev
 ```

-## MCP Server: Deepcrawl
+## MCP Server: DeepCrawl

-In addition to the web app, TesterArmy ships an [MCP](https://modelcontextprotocol.io/) server — **Deepcrawl** (`mcp/`) — that exposes the same UI-testing capabilities to coding agents like Claude Code, Cursor, and Windsurf.
-It runs locally as a standalone Node process — no Next.js, Supabase, or DB required (state lives in `~/.deepcrawl/`).
+In addition to the web app, TesterArmy ships an [MCP](https://modelcontextprotocol.io/) server — **Deepcrawl** (`mcp/`) — that exposes the same UI-testing capabilities to coding agents like Claude Code, Codex, etc. It runs locally as a standalone Node process — no Next.js, Supabase, or DB required (state lives in `~/.deepcrawl/`).

-### How it works
+### Setup
-The server exposes two tools that mirror the web app's **propose → review → run** flow:

-- `propose_tests({ url, intent, count?, name? })` — generates a suite of distinct draft tests for the given URL and intent, persisted under a shared `suiteId`.
-The agent renders the steps to you and invites edits.
-- `run_tests({ suiteId, tests?, timeoutMsPerTest? })` — runs every test in the suite in its own fresh Browserbase session.
-Returns per-test pass/fail, a durable `recordingUrl` (session replay), and on failure a structured `{ repro, cause, fix }` report.
-Pass `tests` to apply your edits before running.

-The host application's approval prompt on `run_tests` is the single confirmation gate — you can reply with edits before approving, or say "run it as-is."

-### Add it to an agent
 Build the server once:
 ```
 cd mcp